 #1.
-Even more so I was embraced within leadership, as the leadership understood that I needed the support of fellowship.
-When we are feeling weak, we need much encouragement, and the best encouragement comes from those who are most mature in the faith.
+Even more so, I was embraced within leadership, as the leadership understood that I needed the support of fellowship.
+When we feel weak, we need much encouragement.
+The best encouragement comes from those who are most mature in the faith.
 Leaders who are suffering from depression must be around leaders who are compassionate and wise.

 #2.
 There was a culture that embraced both weakness and honesty.
 Both are needed.
 We are only strong until we become weak, and it is only a matter of time.
-When we are weak, we need to be honest, and the church must build a culture that demands honesty and provides safety for everything that is disclosed.
+When we are weak, we need to be honest.
+The church must build a culture that demands honesty and provides safety for everything that is disclosed.

 #3.
-There was a devotion to prayer, which is another way of saying that the ministry of healing is God’s business; that those within the Church understood that clichés and advice had limited or even damaging effect.
+There was a devotion to prayer, which is another way of saying that the ministry of healing is God’s business; those within the Church understood that clichés and advice had limited or even damaging effects.